The University of Alabama logo

 Is The University of Alabama the right fit for me?

 Whether The University of Alabama is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (77% admit rate), cost ($30,250/year out-of-state), campus culture in Tuscaloosa, and available programs.
+Key factors to consider: admissions selectivity (77% admit rate), avg net price ($22,420/year after aid), campus culture in Tuscaloosa, and available programs.
 Use CollegeCove's compare tool to weigh The University of Alabama against similar schools side-by-side.

 Ready to apply?